The Book of Evidence: Reception

 In reviewing the book, Publishers Weekly compared Banville's writing to that of Albert Camus and Fyodor Dostoevsky.
 The writing style continues Banville's attempt to give his prose "the kind of denseness and thickness that poetry has".

+Banville confirmed the influence of The Stranger, of Notes From Underground, and also of Lolita.
+Because he feared that the novel would be judged "hackneyed", he said he tried to make Freddie as original as possible "through style".
+"I mean, it is a hackneyed old story, but there is Freddie's voice and Freddie's style".

 Awards

 The Book of Evidence won the Guinness Peat Aviation Literary Award in 1989 and was shortlisted for the Booker Prize.

 The awarding of the GPA Award was mired by controversy.
-Graham Greene was part of the jury, though it was not noticed by the award organisers that he had included a clause in his contract that allowed him to overrule the decision of the other jury members.
+Graham Greene was part of the jury, though the award organisers did not notice that he had included a clause in his contract that allowed him to overrule the decision of the other jury members.
 Consequently, when the jury chose The Book of Evidence as the winner, Greene chose to ignore this and picked The Broken Commandment by Vincent McDonnell as the winner.
-Eventually through the intervention of Tony Ryan a compromise was reached whereby Banville was awarded the £50,000 main prize while Guinness Peat Aviation provided an additional sum of £25,000 to be awarded to Vincent McDonnell, as a specially created GPA First Fiction Award.
+Eventually, through the intervention of Tony Ryan, a compromise was reached whereby Banville was awarded the £50,000 main prize while Guinness Peat Aviation provided an additional sum of £25,000 to be awarded to Vincent McDonnell, as a specially created GPA First Fiction Award.
 Banville later described the incident as "grubby" and said that Greene had behaved quite badly in the awarding of the prize.

 Colm Tóibín has stated that the book ought to have won Banville the Booker Prize.